 environments, may be part of routine activities depending on work

-weekend work is required.
-Occasional lifting, guiding and/or carry
+locations.
+Occasional lifting, guiding and/or carry of materials

-of materials may be required.
-May be exposed to potentially
+may be required.
+May be exposed to potentially hazardous

 Background Check Required

 Portland Community College complies with the Oregon Veterans'

 Preference in Public Employment law which provides qualifying

 veterans and disabled veterans with preference in employment.

 You will be given instructions during the application process

 to claim Veterans' Preference in the recruitment of this position,